KRMG-FM

 KRMG-FM (102.3 MHz) is a commercial radio station licensed to Sand Springs, Oklahoma, and serving the Tulsa metropolitan area.
-The station is owned by Cox Media Group and airs a conservative news/talk radio format, simulcast with co-owned AM 740 KRMG.
+The station is owned by Zoellner Media Group and simulcasts a news/talk radio format with co-owned AM 740 KRMG.

+The studios and offices are on South Memorial Drive near Interstate 44 in Tulsa.
+KRMG-FM's transmitter is on Route 97 on the Osage Reservation in Sand Springs.

+Programming

-Weekdays begin with The KRMG Morning News anchored by Dan Potter.
-The KRMG Evening News is anchored by Skyler Cooper in PM drive time.
-The rest of the weekday schedule is made up of nationally syndicated talk shows hosted by Sean Hannity, Erick Erickson, Brian Kilmeade, Dana Loesch, Jimmy Failla, Mark Kaye and Markley, Van Camp & Robbins.
+Weekdays begin with The KRMG Morning News anchored by Dan Potter.KRMG.com/on-air The KRMG Evening News is anchored by Skyler Cooper in PM drive time.
+The rest of the weekday schedule is made up of nationally syndicated talk shows hosted by Sean Hannity, Erick Erickson, Brian Kilmeade, Red Eye Radio, Jimmy Failla, Tony KatzWIBC.com/schedule/tony-katz-morning-news and Markley, Van Camp & Robbins.

 Weekends feature shows on money, health, real estate, cars, gardening, home repair, law and technology, some of which are paid brokered programming.
-Weekend hosts include Kim Komando, Bill Handel and Chad Benson.
-KRMG-AM-FM have a local news and weather sharing arrangement with co-owned Fox affiliate KOKI-TV (channel 23), with world and national news supplied by ABC News Radio.
+Weekend hosts include Kim Komando, Bill Handel and James Golden.
+KRMG-AM-FM have a local news and weather sharing arrangement with former sister station Fox network affiliate KOKI-TV (channel 23), with world and national news supplied by ABC News Radio.

-The studios and offices are located on South Memorial Drive near Interstate 44 in Tulsa.
-KRMG-FM's transmitter is on Route 97 on the Osage Reservation in Sand Springs.
-KRMG-AM-FM are also heard on Cox Digital Cable channel 960 in Tulsa.

 History

 In June 1989, the station first signed on as KTOW-FM.
 It was owned by Music Sound Radio and was the FM counterpart of KTOW (now KJMU), with the two stations simulcasting a modern rock format.
 KTOW-FM ran at only 1,700 watts, a fraction of its current power.
-In the early 1990s, it flipped to urban contemporary as "Mix 102.3," giving Tulsa its first urban station on the FM dial since KKUL left the air in the late 1970s.
+In the early 1990s, it flipped to urban contemporary as "Mix 102.3," giving Tulsa its first urban station on the FM dial since KKUL left the air in the late 1970s with Keith Sergio Lacour Samuels with the Afternoon TRAFFIC JAM from 3p-7p and KK Holladay from 7p - 12a.

 In 1995, KTOW-AM-FM were sold to Bill Payne.
 KTOW-FM changed to a classic country format as KTFX.
 Payne received permission from the Federal Communications Commission to boost the station's power to 50,000 watts, allowing it to be heard all around Tulsa and its growing suburbs.